dustinfarris/redrover/README.md

 becomes the 'subject,' and every class has one or more tests that evaluate the subject's behavior by referring to "it."

-In the simplest form, suppose we want to test whether the number 5 can be attained by adding the numbers 2 and 3.
-Our test would look like
+In the simplest form, suppose we want to show that the number 5 can be attained by adding the numbers 2 and 3.
+Our test would look like this:
-this:

     from redrover import *